 According to the research of the FSI at the U.S. State Department, the “easiest” and “difficult” languages for English speakers, are the ones usually requiring 600 hours and 2200 hours respectively of classwork for minimal proficiency.
 Furthermore, they suggest an approximate 1:1 ratio between time spent in the classroom, and self-study.
 Thus, 1200 and 4400 hours to achieve the conversational proficiency level.

 Obviously, the word “easiest” and “difficult” is quite a relative term since a majority of language learner find all languages challenging to master.
 It is often debated amongst linguist and language enthusiasts.
 It’s a critical question.
 But it’s also a very tricky one to answer.

 Why Are Some Languages Harder or Easy to Learn than Others?

 There are five criteria that we will discuss below.
 These are some of the factors to be considered.
 Here they’re:

 Most languages in the world belong to a particular language family.
 All languages within the same family are descended from a common parent language.
 The ease/difficulty of studying a new language depends on the language’s family.

-Languages that are part of the same family share lots of similarities like roots, usages, vocabulary, pronunciations, grammatical and syntactic structures.
+Languages that are part of the same family share lots of similarities like roots, usages, vocabulary, pronunciations, grammatical, and syntactic structures.
 In Ethnologue, you can find a list of 136 language families.

 2. Native Language

-For instance, what might be fairly easy for a native English speaker might be far more challenging to someone who speaks Mandarin as a native language.
+For instance, what might be reasonably easy for a native English speaker might be far more challenging to someone who speaks Mandarin as a native language.
 A native Korean speaker probably has nearly as hard a time to learn Italian as the native Italian speaker has when learning the Korean language.